 Our 14-day itinerary has been carefully designed by Archaeological Paths' team in cooperation with Egyptologists and Dr. Zahi Hawass himself to provide you with a comprehensive tour throughout Egypt's fascinating history.
-We begin with the oldest monuments of the ancient Memphis necropolis and the Great Pyramids of the Old Kingdom and we continue the tour chronologically on the Nile cruise to discover the monuments of the Middle and New Kingdoms.
+We begin with the oldest monuments of the ancient Memphis necropolis and the Great Pyramids of the Old Kingdom.
+We continue the tour chronologically on the Nile cruise to discover the monuments of the Middle and New Kingdoms.

-Starting from the ancient Thebes, today known as Luxor, we will see Karnak and Luxor temples, the great mortuary temple of Hatchepsut and the tombs of the Pharaohs in the Valley of the Kings; sailing down the Nile we will visit breathtaking Edfu and Kom Ombo temples, and reach Aswan to discover the Philae temple located beautifully on an island; finally we will see the huge temple of Abu Simbel – guarded by enormous statues of Ramses the Great at the entrance.
-The tour includes a visit to the modern Cairo and the sightseeing in the Great Egyptian Museum.
+Starting from the ancient Thebes, today known as Luxor, we will see Karnak and Luxor temples, the great mortuary temple of Hatchepsut and the tombs of the Pharaohs in the Valley of the Kings.
+While sailing down the Nile we will visit breathtaking Edfu and Kom Ombo temples, and reach Aswan to discover the Philae temple beautifully located on an island.
+Finally, we will see the magnificent temple of Abu Simbel guarded at the entrance by enormous statues of Ramses the Great.
+The tour also includes a visit to the modern Cairo and sightseeing of the Cairo Egyptian Museum.

 Thanks to very special arrangements with the Ministry of Antiquities Archaeological Paths offers private access to Egypt's greatest monuments and sites closed to the public:

-- the private entrance to the Giza Plateau (outside its opening hours)
+- the private entrance to the Giza Plateau (outside the opening hours)

-- the private entrance to the Great Pyramid of Khufu (only for our group)
+- the private entrance to the Great Pyramid of Khufu (for our group only)

 - the Great Sphinx enclosure (entrance to the Sphinx area, closed to the public)

 - the Tombs of the Pyramid Builders at Giza (closed to the public)

-- the private entrance to the Luxor temple (outside its opening hours)
+- the private entrance to the Luxor temple (outside the opening hours)

-The Royal Tour includes exclusive access to our special guests:
+The Royal Tour includes exclusive participation of our special guests:

 - private sightseeing with Dr. Zahi Hawass

 - multimedia lectures and Q&A sessions with Dr. Zahi Hawass

-- a visit to the residence of Egypt's former president Anwar El Sadat and a lecture with Jehan Sadat, the first lady
+- a visit to the residence of Egypt's late president Anwar El Sadat and a lecture by Jehan Sadat, Egypt's former First Lady